DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/SETUP/SETTING-PROFILES/Shipment-receipt-Voyage.md

 **Field**           |	**Description**	                          | **Options/Example**
 :-------            |:-------                                   |:----------
+**Create batch**    | If the 3PL’s batch doesn’t exist in D365, allow the batch to be created.
+Batch details from message will be used to create the D365 batch	| • **No** - Staging record will error if batch doesn't exist in D365 <br> • **Yes** - D365 batch created and used in Arrival journal
 **Auto post journal** |	When the Landed cost Voyage receipt is received and arrival journal created, the journal should also be automatically posted	| • **No** – Arrival journal is created but not posted <br> • **Yes** – Arrival journal is automatically posted

 ## Where used